archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 > **Note**:
   - If you're just coming in for the event, buying *single tickets* is best - it'll be $9.20 during the day and $7.95 during evening/weekends to go from Airport to Waterfront.
 There is a $5 fee for all trips leaving YVR.
 Return trip will be $2.95 or $4.20.
-  - For those who plan to stay a bit longer or use transit around the city, it's worth buying a *Compass Card*!
-It's a stored-value card that will let you use transit around Metro Vancouver. https://www.compasscard.ca
+  - For those who plan to stay a bit longer or use transit around the city, it's worth buying a *[Compass Card](https://www.compasscard.ca)*!
+It's a stored-value card that will let you use transit around Metro Vancouver.
+Alternatively you can use your credit card's "tap to pay" function as discussed below.

 * **[Taxi](http://www.yvr.ca/en/passengers/transportation/taxis)** - [zone fare](http://www.yvr.ca/en/passengers/transportation/taxis) taxis are available outside level 2 of the Domestic and International Arrivals Area, but always check with your driver before your leave.
 Metered rates apply on return to YVR.